SoftwareHeritage/swh-docs/docs/contributing/tutorial-docs-contribution.rst

 Step 4: Create a page or sub-section with multiple pages
 --------------------------------------------------------

 #.
-Create a *.rst* file with a short name of your doc in the approriate directory (see
+Create a *.rst* file with a short name of your doc in the appropriate directory (see
    step 2).
 If this is a sub-section, the first file should be an *index.rst* file containing the list of the current sub-section files.